Please enter a valid 5-digit zip code!

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Prescott, the average amount someone can save is $1,383 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

-The type of solar panels you have will have specific maintenance steps to follow.
+The specific types of maintenance you need will depend on the type of panels you're using.
 Regardless of type, you should clean your panels regularly and inspect them for damage.
-Many solar contractors in the Prescott area offer comprehensive maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+Full-service solar contractors in the Prescott area offer comprehensive maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.